Therapists, Psychologists, and Counselors in San Francisco

 Founder | Executive Director | Therapist + Coach

 First and foremost, I believe that it’s the relationship between the therapist and client that creates the foundation for change.
-My style is accepting, hopeful, interactive, and humorous at times.
-I offer a highly personalized approach (blending psychotherapy and coaching techniques) tailored to fit my client’s unique needs, personality, and preferences.
-People aren’t one size fits all and therapy/coaching shouldn’t be either!
+My style is accepting, hopeful, interactive, and sometimes humorous.
+I offer a highly personalized approach (blending psychotherapy and coaching techniques) tailored to fit each of my client’s unique needs, personality, and preferences.

 Lynsie Seely, PhDc, MFT